Paul Walsh (priest): Early life and education

+Career

 Between 1910 and 1916 Walsh participated in a diverse range of activities; four months as a curate in Dunsany, County Meath, teaching at Ring summer school, County Waterford, and teaching Latin at St. Finnians.
-He continued with his studies, obtained a BA with first class honours in 1912, and in 1914 an M.A. with first class honours, both from the National University of Ireland.
+He continued with his studies, obtained a BA in Celtic Studies with first class honours in 1912, and in 1914 an M.A. with first class honours, both from the National University of Ireland.
 The outbreak of war in 1914 prevented travel to continental Europe for a travelling scholarship.

 In April 1916 he was a minor participant in the run-up to the Easter Rising, when he became a member of the various groups sent by Eoin MacNeill to countermand Sunday 'manoeuvres, travelling as far as Athenry, County Galway.
 But upon his return to Dublin he learned that a small group of Irish Volunteers intended to proceed.

-In autumn 1916 Walsh became the first Lecturer of Welsh in Maynooth.
-In June 1919 he became Professor of Ecclesiastical history.
-Due to his shy nature he was reputed to be a poor lecturer and was thus relieved to be appointed curate of Eglish, Birr, County Offaly.
-He was then transferred to Stamullen, County Meath, and lastly, to Multyfarnham, County Westmeath in June 1932, as parish priest.
-His health declined precipitously in spring 1941, and following a brain haemorrhage, Walsh died at the Pembroke Nursing Home, Dublin, on 18 June 1941.
+In autumn 1916 Walsh became the first Lecturer of Welsh in Maynooth; in June 1919 he became Professor of Ecclesiastical history there.

+Due to his shy nature he was reputed to be a poor lecturer.
+In 1928 he was thus relieved to be appointed curate of Eglish, Birr, County Offaly.
+He was then transferred to Stamullen, County Meath, and lastly, to Multyfarnham, County Westmeath in June 1932, as parish priest, a position he held for the rest of his life.
+He was made a member of the Irish Manuscripts Commission in 1933; in 1940, he joined the board of the Dublin Institute for Advanced Studies.

+Death

+His health declined precipitously in spring 1941.
+Following a brain haemorrhage, Walsh died at the Pembroke Nursing Home, Dublin, on 18 June 1941.
 He was interred in the hillside graveyard at Multyfarnham on 21 June 1941.